-Brian J. Grim, President Religious Freedom & Business Foundation other organizations described in the methodology.
+Although data estimates were produced by researchers for this project, all estimates contained in this report relied on leading religious and economic indicators generated by other organizations described in the methodology.
 These include the Pew Research Center, the World Religion Database, the International Monetary Fund, the OECD, the United Nations, and various country-specific census and survey datasets (see appendix on page 30).